-The UK Central Hub Growth and Infrastructure Plan sets out a strategic ambition for The Hub which is the start of a long term process to coordinate growth by the UGC.
+The UK Central Hub Growth and Infrastructure Plan sets out a strategic ambition for the Hub which is the start of a long term process to coordinate growth by the UGC.

-This plan provides a collective overview of the growth ambitions of the key stakeholders for The Hub.
-It is aimed to be flexible as it includes a variety of development and investment opportunities over a considerable period of time, some of which will change and/or be refined due to changed conditions.
+This plan provides a collective overview of the growth ambitions of the key stakeholders for the Hub.
+It is aimed to be flexible as it includes a variety of development and investment opportunities over a considerable period of time, some of which will change and/or be refined due to conditions at the time.